OK. The optimal style of jungling for season 5 is way different than season 4.

 if you think you will need flash to succeed at this gank.
 Using flash early and saving E will allow you more flexibility to chase down your opponent as you'll have access to better, longer, damaging 2nd gap closer with a slow component.

 is Fizz's escape move, so if you throw it out at the start of the gank, you leave yourself strongly vulnerable to being counterganked.

 E is also really good for the slow, sometimes you need that slow to chase them down.

-Since using E solely for distance reduces your options so much, I recommend only doing that when the opponent is very low health and you can kill them quickly, preferably with one Q. Don't harass enemy laners with the double-hop into Q combo when you don't know where the enemy jungler is, that's just asking to get counterganked.
+Since using E solely for distance reduces your options so much, I recommend only doing that when the opponent is very low health and you can kill them quickly, preferably with one Q. Don't harass enemy laners with the double-hop into Q combo when you don't know where the enemy jungler is, that's just asking to get counterganked and killed.

 - When to use for the slow as an opener:

 Fizz's hop is so versitile you'll have a hard time deciding how to use it.
 I don't always open with it for the slow but often it's a good idea:

 1) If your laner is too far back to catch them without your slow.

 2) If you can juke one of their spells in the process.
 For example, if taric throws a dazzle at you or you think he's about too, might as well juke it with